top of page

 REGISTRATION

 The microchip is not a tracker or a GPS device.
-It cannot be sync to any phone or device to track you or your pet's location.
+It cannot be synced to any phone or device to track you or your pet's location.

-Although having a microchip implanted in your pet ensures that the identification chip will never be lost or drop off, microchip is only one form of pet identification system.
+Although having a microchip implanted in your pet ensures that the identification chip will never be lost or dropped off, a microchip is only one form of the pet identification system.

 Light of Life Vet: Microchip scanner